-The negotiating directives build on prior evaluation, impact assessment, communication and a recommendation, with the following specific references:
+The negotiating directives build on prior evaluations, impact assessment, communication and recommendation:

-^{• &}lt;u>Recommendation for a COUNCIL DECISION authorising the opening of negotiations on a Partnership Agreement between the European Union and countries of the African, Caribbean and Pacific Group of States.
+o Recommendation for a COUNCIL DECISION authorising the opening of negotiations on a Partnership Agreement between the European Union and countries of the African, Caribbean and Pacific Group of States.
 COM (2017) 763 final.

-[•] JOINT COMMUNICATION TO THE EUROPEAN PARLIAMENT AND THE COUNCIL.
+o JOINT COMMUNICATION TO THE EUROPEAN PARLIAMENT AND THE COUNCIL.
 A renewed partnership with the countries of Africa, the Caribbean and the Pacific.
 JOIN 2016 (52) final.

-[•] JOINT STAFF WORKING DOCUMENT.
+o JOINT STAFF WORKING DOCUMENT.
 Evaluation of the Cotonou Partnership Agreement.
 SWD (2016) 250 final.

-[•] JOINT STAFF WORKING DOCUMENT IMPACT ASSESSMENT accompanying the document JOINT COMMUNICATION TO THE EUROPEAN PARLIAMENT AND THE COUNCIL A renewed partnership with the countries of Africa, the Caribbean and the Pacific.
+o JOINT STAFF WORKING DOCUMENT IMPACT ASSESSMENT accompanying the document JOINT COMMUNICATION TO THE EUROPEAN PARLIAMENT AND THE COUNCIL A renewed partnership with the countries of Africa, the Caribbean and the Pacific.
 SWD (2016) 380 final.
 JOIN (2016) 52 final.
 SWD (2016) 381 final.

-[•] JOINT CONSULTATION PAPER Towards a new partnership between the European Union and the African, Caribbean and Pacific countries after 2020.
+o JOINT CONSULTATION PAPER Towards a new partnership between the European Union and the African, Caribbean and Pacific countries after 2020.
 JOIN (2015) 33 final.

-Global Strategy for the European Union's Foreign and Security Policy

-Political dialogue will be key in further deepening actions in these fields and, more broadly, in all areas covered by the partnership.
-Fostering more political cooperation, the Agreement reaffirms the importance of cooperating in international fora, but also of building alliances on the global scene to achieve an effective multilateral system.

-- In line with the European Consensus on Development3, the Agreement includes comprehensive commitments inspired by, and which will contribute to achieving, the Sustainable Development Goals (SDGs) under the United Nations 2030 Agenda.
-The Agreement's people-centered approach takes into account the various, interlinked aspects of sustainable development, whether economic, social, environmental or security-related.
-All these important dimensions, together with other cross-cuttings elements, such as youth, gender equality, good governance and human rights, complement each other and have been given particular importance.
-Together, partners will work to protect the planet, eradicate poverty in all its forms, tackle inequalities and promote social cohesion. - In line with the European Green Deal4, and the EU environmental policies, the Agreement recognises the need to take urgent action at various level to ensure the planet's sustainability and counter the serious threat posed by climate change, environmental degradation, and unsustainable use of natural resources.
-Partners aim to strengthen the global response to climate change, build resilience and play an important role in implementing the Paris Agreement, which will act as an overarching framework guiding the partnership. - In line with the new Pact on Migration and Asylum5, and the EU migration policy, the Agreement adopts a comprehensive and balanced approach, addressing in a coherent manner the various inter-linked dimensions of both legal and irregular migration to foster well-managed migration and mobility.

-The proposal is also fully consistent with other relevant Union policies related to the set priorities, such as energy, education, gender equality, employment, research and innovation and trade.
+- In line with the Global Strategy for the European Union's Foreign and Security Policy, the Agreement will contribute to building inclusive, peaceful and resilient societies.
+It fosters a comprehensive and integrated approach to conflict and crises and aims at addressing their root causes, along with new or expanding security threats, such as terrorism, its financing and violent extremism to name but a few.
+The partnership dialogue will be key in further deepening actions in these fields and, more broadly, in all areas covered by the partnership.
+Fostering more political cooperation, the Agreement reaffirms the importance of cooperating in international fora, but also of building alliances on the global scene to achieve an effective multilateral system. - In line with the European Consensus on Development, the Agreement includes comprehensive commitments inspired by, and which will contribute to achieving, the Sustainable Development Goals (SDGs) under the United Nations 2030 Agenda.
+The Agreement's people-centred approach takes into account the various, interlinked aspects of sustainable development, whether economic, social, environmental or security-related.
+All these important dimensions, together with other cross-cutting elements, such as youth, gender equality, good governance and human rights, complement each other and have been given particular importance.
+Together, partners will work to protect the planet, eradicate poverty in all its forms, tackle inequalities and promote social cohesion. - In line with the European Green Deal, and the EU environmental policies, the Agreement recognises the need to take urgent action at various level to ensure the planet's sustainability and counter the serious threat posed by climate change, environmental degradation, and unsustainable use of natural resources.
+Partners aim to strengthen the global response to climate change, build resilience and play an important role in implementing the Paris Agreement, which will act as an overarching framework guiding the partnership. - In line with the new Pact on Migration and Asylum, and the EU migration policy, the Agreement adopts a comprehensive and balanced approach, addressing in a coherent manner the various inter-linked dimensions of both legal and irregular migration to foster well-managed migration and mobility. - The proposal is also fully consistent with other relevant Union policies related to the set priorities, such as energy, education, gender equality, employment, research and innovation and trade.